siyul-park/uniflow/README.md

 ## 📝 Overview

-**Uniflow** efficiently handles a wide range of tasks from short-term jobs to long-term processes.
-It allows for declarative definition and dynamic modification of data flows, leveraging [built-in extension capabilities](./ext/README.md) to easily implement complex workflows.
-Moreover, it offers flexibility to expand functionality by adding new nodes or removing existing ones as needed.
+**Uniflow** efficiently manages a wide range of tasks, from short-term jobs to long-term processes.
+It supports declarative definitions and dynamic modifications of data flows.
+With [built-in extension capabilities](./ext/README.md), you can easily implement complex workflows and extend functionalities by adding or removing nodes as needed.

-Provide a personalized experience through your service and consistently expand its capabilities.
+Deliver a personalized experience through your service and continually expand its capabilities.

 ## 🎯 Core Values

-- **Performance:** Achieve optimal throughput and minimal latency across various environments.
+- **Performance:** Optimize throughput and minimize latency across diverse environments.
 - **Flexibility:** Dynamically modify and adjust workflows in real-time.
-- **Extensibility:** Extend system functionality through new components.
+- **Extensibility:** Expand system functionality with new components.

 ## 🚀 Quick Start